 - Non-Insulated Stainless Steel Bottle

-Very quickly, within a minute, the plastic and the non-insulated stainless steel bottle started to sweat and get wet on the outside.
+Very quickly, within a minute, the glass and the non-insulated stainless steel bottle started to sweat and get wet on the outside.

-But throughout the entire test neither the Hydro Flask nor the Yeti insulated bottles sweated on the main exterior of the bottle.
+But throughout the entire test neither the Hydro Flask nor the other insulated bottle sweated on the main exterior of the bottle.

-All 3 insulated bottles did show some sweating at the top of the bottle near the lid, but it was not enough to drip onto the table and make it wet.
+The Hydro Flask bottle did sweat a little bit at the top but it was not enough to drip onto the table and make it wet.

 In fact, I used my infrared thermometer and could see that the outside of the non-insulated stainless steel bottle and the plastic bottle was close to that of the cold drinks on the inside.